yiren-jian/CoT-RNA-Transfer/README.md

 ```
 or you can simply run `bash run_experiments.sh`.
 Note that our training supports multi-GPUs, i.e., you can use `CUDA_VISIBLE_DEVICES=0`, `CUDA_VISIBLE_DEVICES=0,1,2,3` or `CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7` depending on how many GPUs you have (want to use).

 The trained models are saved in `saved_models/` and the training logs are stored in `tensorboard_dir/`.
 Check [this](https://stackoverflow.com/questions/37987839/how-can-i-run-tensorboard-on-a-remote-server) for how to visualize training/testing loss/curve on your local machine.
+Besides, training logs will also be printed in your terminal.

 On our single RTX-A6000, training 500 epochs with batch 16 takes about 90 min and consumes about 20GB GPU memory.
 This should give a rough guideline on different hardware setups to run our experiments.